wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

 ## Initialize an empty WeVoteServerDB

-1. Create an empty log file on your computer to match the one expected in the environment_variables.json file:
+1. Create an empty log file on your computer to match the one expected by the app as configured in the environment_variables.json file:

     ```
     (WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ sudo mkdir /var/log/wevote/
-    (WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$sudo touch /var/log/wevote/wevoteserver.log
+    (WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ sudo touch /var/log/wevote/wevoteserver.log
-    (WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$sudo chmod -R 0777 /var/log/wevote/
+    (WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ udo chmod -R 0777 /var/log/wevote/
     ```

     As configured in github, only errors get written to the log.
     Logging has five levels: CRITICAL, ERROR, INFO, WARN, DEBUG.
-    It works as a hierarchy (i.e. INFO picks up all messages logged as INFO, ERROR and CRITICAL), and when logging we specify the level assigned to each message.
+    It works as a hierarchy (i.e. INFO picks up all messages logged as INFO, ERROR and CRITICAL), and when adding logging code we specify the level assigned to each message.
 You can change this to info items by changing the LOG_FILE_LEVEL variable in the WeVoteServer/config/environment_variables.json file to "INFO".

+    (Logging causes Python to run slower, so only use it for very important or very rarely used code or code that is only used by the admin pages by developers.)

 1. "Migrations are Django’s way of propagating changes you make to your models (creating a table, adding a field, deleting a model, etc.) into your database schema."
 Run makemigrations to prepare for initialzing the WeVoteServer database: